RHarryH/avispa-ecm/README.md

 1. SQL scripts.
 Used to initialize ECM database by creating schema and inserting configurations entries for basic functionality.
-2. `ecm-applicatin.properties` used for configuration of peripherals like file store or LibreOffice location.
+2. `ecm.properties` used for configuration of peripherals like file store or LibreOffice location.
 3. Zip file containing JSON-based specific configuration telling how specific objects should behave at certain conditions or how they should be managed.